NadavShaar/react-native-login-server/README.md

 # react-native-login-server
-The server for the react-native-login app.
+The server for react-native-login app.